 |Campground Amenities - 15 camping sites.
 Four of the sites are waterfront.
 There are no water or electric hook-ups or dump station available in the campground.
 All of the sites are within easy walking distance of the creek.
 Each campsite has standard amenities: a tent pad, picnic table, lantern pole, and grill.
 Good, hard surface roads until you reach Forest Service Road 4; this road is a gravel road and is crooked and steep in parts.
 Restrooms have railings to assist people with disabilities; path to restrooms is not paved and there is a hill and a step to enter.

 Reservations are not required.
 Campsites are on a first come, first serve basis.

-Camping Fees: Camping Full Services: Mid-March - early November cost $8 to $10 per site per night
+Camping Fees: Camping Full Services: Mid-March - early November with a small cost per site per night

 Limited Services: November 1 through early March with no water.
 Free of charge.